Anja-dhnd/Anja-dhnd/README.md

 #### I'm a junior web developer in Brussels aiming at becoming a full-stack developer.
 #### Besides coding, I'm highly interested in cybersecurity and blockchain technology.

-🌱 I’m currently working on improving my knowledge of PHP.
+🌱 I’m currently working on improving my knowledge of PHP and on building my own website/blog.
 After that, I'd like to learn:
 - Laravel
 - Vue.JS